Courtesy of WCAC-TV

 In addition, our Camp Teachers, Assistants and Counselors

 "We all had so much fun, and the only downside is that it's ending."

 MEET THE CAMP STAFF

-Dan returns to Reagle Music Theatre for another season.
-Recent shows include Oklahoma!
-(IRNE nom.), The Sound of Music, Hairspray (IRNE nom.), and La Cage Aux Folles (IRNE, Best Music Direction).
-A recent graduate of Oberlin, Dan is now a freelance musician who has worked with many companies in the Boston area.
-Recent credits include Floyd Collins (Moonbox Productions), West Side Story (Turtle Lane Playhouse), Once On This Island (Blue Spruce Theatre, IRNE winner), The Blue Flower(American Repertory Theatre, IRNE winner), as well as work at Emerson College, Boston Conservatory, Northeastern University, and New England Conservatory.
+Dan's expert musical direction has been a part of nearly all shows in the last 10 seasons at Reagle Music Theatre.
+Recent shows include last season's Guys & Dolls, Kiss Me Kate, and Wonderful Town, as well as Les Misérables, Fiddler on the Roof, and Chicago (IRNE Nomination for Best Music Direction).
+A graduate of Oberlin Conservatory, Dan is now a freelance musician who has worked with many companies in the Boston area.
+Recent credits include Company (Moonbox Productions), West Side Story (Turtle Lane Playhouse), Once On This Island (Blue Spruce Theatre, IRNE winner), The Blue Flower(American Repertory Theatre, IRNE winner), as well as work at Emerson College, Boston Conservatory, Northeastern University, and New England Conservatory.
 His work has been praised by such theater luminaries as Adam Guettel and Stephen Schwartz.
 Dan is also an active accompanist, teacher,conductor and composer.

 Those applying to be CITS must be 16 and older by the start of camp, or rising High School Juniors for the 2016/2017 school year.
 Please email firstname.lastname@example.org with your interest.